milan220284/blog_bsgs/blog.md

 # Baby step - Giant step algorithm

-Writtten by: Milan Pavlović, LogN
+Written by: Milan Pavlović, LogN

 This is another blog about topics that we in LogN team meet while doing research in area of Zero Knowladge.
 Point of interest in this blog is Baby step - Giant step algorithm.